Peter’s Correspondence on Mailing List B

 The implication is peace on earth for you as a flesh and blood body only, in this lifetime, and the freeing of others around you of the burden of you being ‘you’.

-Virtual Freedom is available for everyone and anyone who has the pure intent to be happy and harmless.
+A pragmatic virtual freedom is available for everyone and anyone who has the sincere intent to be happy and harmless.
 If someone is not willing to make that level of ‘self’ sacrifice then any interest in an Actual Freedom would remain a purely cerebral exercise – a useless ‘self’-deception.
 The path to an Actual Freedom is not only non-spiritual but it is down-to-earth and practical – you sort out what it is to be a human being – delve into the Human Condition and then you put what you discover into practice.
-AF Glossary
+The Actual Freedom Trust Library

 Good, hey ...